SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Since quite a few people try out both clubs, it's unwise to alienate MUN people.
 ![image](https://i.ibb.co/rfNNY5sw/debsocmunsoc.png)
 Across the year, a few people do switch from debsoc to munsoc, and munsoc to debsoc.
 This happens naturally and you don't have much power to prevent this by directly targeting MUN.
 There's no guarantee that your effort will bear fruit instead of backfiring.
 It's more dignified to just take the high road.
-As mentioned earlier, any insults at MUN are unlikely to convince anyone who's interested in MUN.
+As mentioned earlier, any insults at MUN are unlikely to be persuasive to anyone who's interested in MUN.

 There's no real benefit, but harm still does arise of this action.
 Even people who never even cared about MUN, will still see the debsoc spewing hate, and think worse of the debsoc.
-I'd lose respect for a debsoc member who needs to hate on MUN to make debate look valuable.
+I'd lose respect for a debsoc member who needed to hate on MUN to make debate look valuable.

 ---

-## The Fabled Unicorn
+## The Fabl Unicorn

 The ultimate stage the final form of a junior, isn't when they pass a certain skill level.
 It's an identity shift.